smorad/um_cisc_7026/lecture_08_recurrent.typ

 ==
     We previously used convolution to model signals #pause

+    Many interesting signals depend on *time* #pause
+    - Stock market #pause
+    - Audio transcription #pause
+    - Video classification #pause

+    We also call these time-varying signals *sequences*

+    $ x(1), x(2), dots $ #pause

+    Today, we examine a new way to model time-varying signals/sequences

+==

-    Convolution is an electrical engineering approach to modeling sequences #pause
+    *Convolution:* Electrical engineering approach to sequence modeling #pause

-    Now, we will discuss a neuroscience approach to sequence modeling #pause
+    *Recurrent Models:* Neuroscience approach to sequence modeling #pause

-    We call these models *recurrent models* #pause

-    You can solve temporal tasks using either convolution or RNNs #pause
+    You can use convolution or recurrent models to model sequences #pause
+    - Stock market
+    - Audio transcription
+    - Video classification #pause

     So what is the difference between convolution and recurrent models?

 ==
-    Convolution works over inputs of any variables (time, space, etc) #pause
+    Convolution works over signals of any domain (time, space, graph, etc) #pause

     Recurrent neural networks only work with time #pause

-    Convolution makes use of locality and translation equivariance properties #pause
+    Convolution relies on locality and translation equivariance properties #pause

     Recurrent models do not assume locality or equivariance #pause

     Equivariance and locality make learning more efficient, but not all problems have this structure #pause
+    - Best solution depends on your problem structure #pause

-    Let us examine some real life signals, and see if these properties hold
+    Examine some real life time-varying signals, and see if these properties hold

 ==
     *Example 1:* You like dinosaurs as a child, you grow up and study dinosaurs for work #pause